 Black Berkey Filters FAQ

 MICROFILTRATION - The first line of defense is that the Berkey purification elements are composed of a formulation of more than six different media types, all constructed into a very compact matrix containing millions of microscopic pores.
-These pores are so minute that they produce what we refer to as a tortuous path that pathogenic bacteria, cysts, parasites, sediment and sedimentary minerals must travel through.
-These paths are so small that these pollutants physically cannot pass through them and become trapped eliminating them from your drinking water this is known as microfiltration.
+These pores are so minute that they produce what we refer to as a tortuous path that pathogenic bacteria, cysts, parasites, sediment, and sedimentary minerals must travel through.
+These paths are so small that these pollutants physically cannot pass through them and become trapped, eliminating them from your drinking water; this is known as microfiltration.

-FLOW RATE - Finally, Berkey systems are so effective at removing contaminants from water because of the extremely long “contact period”.
+FLOW RATE - Finally, Berkey systems effectively remove contaminants from water because of the extremely long “contact period.”
 Other filtration systems rely on water pressure that forces water molecules through the elements at 60-90 PSI.
 These water molecules come into contact with the filter media for a mere fraction of a second.
-By comparison, water molecules passing through the structure of the Black Berkey elements are drawn gently by gravity and stay in contact with the media for a long period of time.
+By comparison, water molecules passing through the structure of the Black Berkey elements are drawn gently by gravity and stay in contact with the media for an extended period.
 This allows the filter media to be more efficient in capturing contaminants.
 This advanced technology was developed, refined, and proven through years of diligent, investigative research and testing performed by water purification specialists, researchers, and engineers.
-The flow rate or time of exposure through the Black Berkey purification elements has been calculated to yield the greatest volume of removal of viruses, toxic chemicals, and bacteria.
+The flow rate or time of exposure through the Black Berkey purification elements has been calculated to yield the most significant volume of removal of viruses, toxic chemicals, and bacteria.

-The manufacturer does not use or publish a micron rating for the Black Berkey® elements for the following reasons: There is much confusion with respect to nominal and absolute micron ratings.
-An absolute micron rating is one that states the maximum pore size expected within an element.
+The manufacturer does not use or publish a micron rating for the Black Berkey elements for the following reasons: There is much confusion concerning nominal and absolute micron ratings.
+An absolute micron rating states the maximum pore size expected within an element.
 The nominal micron rating is the average pore size within the element.
-This means that if 90% of the pores are .02 microns and ten percent are 2 microns, one could claim the nominal micron rating as .2 microns, which would imply that pathogenic bacteria and parasites would be totally removed.
-But in reality the bulk of the water would channel through the larger 2-micron pores and thereby allow both bacteria and parasites to pass through.
+This means that if 90% of the pores are .02 microns and ten percent are 2 microns.
+One could claim the nominal micron rating as .2 microns, which would imply that pathogenic bacteria and parasites would be totally removed.
+But in reality, the bulk of the water would channel through the larger 2-micron pores, thereby allowing both bacteria and parasites to pass through.
 A nominal micron-rating claim can be very misleading.
-With respect to the absolute micron rating, there is also confusion because there are two different standards to determine absolute; in the US the standard is 99.9% removal, but the international standard in 99.99% removal or 10 times greater removal.
-Clever marketers of products can use the confusion over the above differences to make product “A” appear to be better than product “B” when product B may be far superior in reality.
+There is also confusion for the absolute micron rating because there are two different standards to determine absolute; in the US, the standard is 99.9% removal, but the international standard is 99.99% removal or ten times greater removal.
+Clever marketers of products can use the confusion over the above differences to make product “A” appear better than product “B” when product B may be far superior in reality.

 When you are ready to use the Black Berkey Filters again, re-prime until the exterior wall of the filter begins to sweat beads of water for 10 seconds.
-Long Term: If you have used your Black Berkey Filters, you should fully dry them before storing.
+Long Term: If you have used your Black Berkey Filters, you should fully dry them before storing them.
 We offer a tool to assist in both priming and purging.
-This tool is called a Black Berkey Primer™.
-The benefit to purging the Black Berkey™ Purification Elements is that they are dried very quickly and cleaned to a degree at the same time.
+This tool is called a Black Berkey Primer.
+The benefit of purging the Black Berkey Purification Elements is that they are dried very quickly and cleaned to a degree simultaneously.
 Alternatively, the filters can be dried by leaving them on a windowsill for one to three days allowing them to air-dry.
-The key is to ensure they are bone-dry before storing them, to prevent any bacterial growth.
+The key is to ensure they are bone-dry before storing them to prevent any bacterial growth.
 The filtration elements are extremely powerful and can absorb odors and smoke from the air.
 Once dry, we recommend sealing the purification elements.
 This can be done with a storage bag such as a sealable sandwich bag.
-By sealing them in a storage bag, this will aid in preventing the filter from absorbing any odors from the air.
-When you are ready to use your elements, they will need to be re-primed by scrubbing them clean with a 3M Scotch-Brite pad or stiff brush.
-In theory, the shelf life of the elements is indefinite. **Please note that the storage methods above apply to the Black Berkey® Purification Elements only. ** When storing the chambers of your Berkey® system, it is best to empty both chambers before storing them, because anytime water is still, it becomes stagnant and can produce bacteria.
-We recommend washing your Berkey® system with soapy water before leaving it to dry.
+Packing them in a storage bag will aid in preventing the filter from absorbing any odors from the air.
+When you are ready to use your elements, they will need to be re-primed by scrubbing them clean with a 3M Scotch-Brite (TM) pad or stiff brush.
+In theory, the shelf life of the elements is indefinite. **Please note that the storage methods above apply only to the Black Berkey Purification Elements. ** When storing the chambers of your Berkey system, it is best to empty both chambers before storing them because anytime water is still, it becomes stagnant and can produce bacteria.
+We recommend washing your Berkey system with soapy water before leaving it to dry.

-If you recently purchased your Berkey® System and water is passing through the filters very slowly, or not at all, the problem is typically due to high water tension.
+If you recently purchased your Berkey System and water is passing through the filters very slowly, or not at all, the problem is typically due to high water tension.
 High water tension prevents air from being purged from the micro pores of the new purification elements.
-Your Black Berkey™ elements need to be primed to purge this air out of the micro pores and allow water to flow through them.
-Included with your Black Berkey™ elements is a tan priming button and instructions for priming.
+Your Black Berkey elements need to be primed to purge this air out of the micro pores and allow water to flow through them.
+Included with your Black Berkey elements is a tan priming button and instructions for priming.
 Please remove your elements from the unit, prime your elements, and then install them back in your unit.
 This should fix the slow flow rate problem.
 If the flow rate slows down considerably at any time during the life span of the elements, the problem can be easily remedied by re-cleaning the elements.
 What typically causes the elements to drip slowly is turbidity and sediment clogging the micro- pores of the purification elements.
 Simply begin by removing the elements from your system.
-While running the elements under cold water, scrub the exterior of each element with a ScotchBrite®Pad or stiff toothbrush.
+While running the elements under cold water, scrub the exterior of each element with a ScotchBrite Pad or stiff toothbrush.
 Scrub a section of the element until you see a bit of black on the pads and then move to the next section.
 This simple process should take only a few minutes.
 Re-prime each element and then reinstall it in your unit.
 Your flow rate should be restored.
 NOTE: Never use soap or detergents.